 The Agilent AriaMx combines a novel thermocycler and an advanced LED optical system.
 It is suitable for amplification, detection, and data analysis.
 It has comprehensive data analysis software.

-Agilent AriaMx has a closed-tube PCR format and is appropriate to use with many fluorescence detection chemistries.
+Agilent AriaMx has a closed-tube PCR format and is appropriate for many fluorescence detection chemistries.
 It also has an intuitive interface touchscreen that makes it easy to use.

 - Comprehensive data analysis software